Implement Cludo’s API analytics script

 3: Add JavaScript snippet to Search Results Page

 Add the following JavaScript snippet to your website.
 Be sure to update the CUSTOMER_ID and ENGINE_ID with the correct values.
-These IDs can be found in MyCludo under Install › Search API.
+These IDs can be found in MyCludo under Install › API.

 <script type="text/javascript">